All Episodes

 That's how bad they are.

-of A trip to Bashar al-Assad, the Syrian president, and warns him the invasion is coming.
+Jay Rockefeller makes a trip by myself, a trip to Bashar al-Assad, the Syrian president, and warns him the invasion is coming.

 Ladies and gentlemen, yesterday I was also disappointed to learn that Finance Committee Chairman Chuck Grassley, a Republican of Iowa, dropped from the new tax cut legislation the extension of tax cuts for capital gains and dividends beyond their expiration date of 2008.

-They have a you know use by date of 2008.
+They have a use-by date of 2008.

 A flurry of capital sales and so forth will take place between now and 2008.

-So the Republicans have been trying to make permanent or at least extend the tax cuts that have generated this unbelievably prosperous economy.
+So the Republicans have been trying to make permanent, or at least extend, the tax cuts that have generated this unbelievably prosperous economy.

 I think some of you have actually become convinced that it never prospers unless a Democrat is in the White House.

-The unemployment rate is at 5%.
+The unemployment rate is at 5 percent.

-5%, according to liberal economists, is full employment.
+5 percent, according to liberal economists, is full employment.

-Or prefer to live on cardboard in the street.
+5 percent means people moving between one job and another, or prefer to live on cardboard in the street.

 One or the other.